 Divisional deputy secretary task

 - Consult with practitioners when a Category A offence exists for any other usual adult in the household.
 The placement can only proceed if you endorse it.
-(Endorsement of Executive director, office of professional practice is also required.)
+(Endorsement of the Statewide Principal Practitioner, Child Protection, Office of Professional Practice.)

 Contracted case manager tasks